nishanthere10/profile/README.md

 <h2 align="left">Hi, I'm Nishant 👋</h2>

-I'm a passionate full-stack developer who loves turning **real-world problems into clean, scalable, and efficient systems**.
+I’m a full-stack developer who spends most of his time turning real-world problems into working code.

-I focus on deeply understanding challenges before building solutions that are reliable and ready to grow.
-For me, development is about smart architecture, solid logic, and delivering actual value — not just writing code.

-*(Most days it’s problem → code.
-Some days it’s coffee ☕ → code.
-Occasionally the coffee wins.)*
+I like understanding the problem properly first, then building systems that are clean, scalable, and don’t explode when real users show up.

+Between debugging, designing architecture, and grinding DSA, I also run a highly efficient coffee-to-code conversion pipeline ☕→💻.
+*(Sometimes the coffee wins.)*

 ---
 <p align="center">